 Feasibility studies are carried out before design work on projects is going to commence.
-It is done to determine whether a project is viable and possible to execute at the same time.
-It is common to rely on feasibility studies especially if a project gets marred in controversy or doubt.
-It is also common to bank on what the feasibility study has to say when you need funding support and have to convince potential funders to invest in the undertaking.
+This is done to determine whether a project is viable and possible to execute at the same time.
+It is common to rely on feasibility studies, especially if a project gets marred in controversy or doubt.
+It is also common to bank on what the feasibility study has to say when you need funding support and have to convince potential investors to contribute in the project.

-Both projects big and small can benefit from a feasibility study.
-It is a crucial tool that you can rely on when making a decision on whether you should commission a design or not and how you should go about doing it.
-As a project, it is important to remember that feasibility studies do not hold any commitment after it has been completed.
+Projects, both big and small, can benefit from a feasibility study.
+It is a crucial tool that you can rely on when making a decision on whether you should commission a design or not, and how you should go about doing it.
+As a project, it is important to remember that feasibility studies do not hold any commitment after they have been completed.
 As a piece of work, it is a stand-alone undertaking where you will pay a previously agreed cost and should be completed within a specific timescale.

 In some cases, more complex studies can be carried out where site investigations, certain operational needs and detailed costs will be involved.
-At the end of the day, the study aims to collate all the information in a format that is much easier to read and understand.
+At the end of the day, the study aims to collate all the information in a format that is easy to read and understand.

-One of our expert architects will be responsible for preparing the feasibility study.
+Our expert architectural designer will be responsible for preparing the feasibility study.
 In some cases, contributions from our partners in different disciplines may also be required, depending on the type of information needed.
-Our architect’s main role will be in making sure that details from other disciplines are duly coordinated and incorporated into the report that will then be provided to you.
+The end result will be in making sure that details from other disciplines are duly coordinated and incorporated into the report that will then be provided to you.

 When you have a project in mind, you want to make sure that you have successfully explored the viability and feasibility of your ideas prior to investing a great deal of effort, time and money in setting it off.
 Identifying potential constraints and issues ahead of time makes it easier for you to find ways on how to work around them.
-This will be considerably easier and less costly than having to only discover them while the project is already going on.
+This will considerably lessen the probability of discovering complications while the project is underway.

 If you are in need of a feasibility study, we would be happy to help!